stefanpenner/ember-app-kit/README.md

 # Ember App Kit [![Build Status](https://travis-ci.org/stefanpenner/ember-app-kit.png?branch=master)](https://travis-ci.org/stefanpenner/ember-app-kit)

 Ember App Kit aims to be the foundation for ambitious web applications built with Ember.
 It will soon be replaced by an executable [ember-cli](https://github.com/stefanpenner/ember-cli) which dramatically improves buildtimes (via broccoli) and provides sane-upgrade paths, feel free to check that project out.
+We intend to provide a sensible upgrade path.

 This project has been extracted out of several real world applications and is actively used.
 Currently it covers the basics fairly well, but much still needs to be done.
 As we learn and as more contributors join in it continues to evolve.
 If you encounter any bugs, clunky features or missing documentation, just submit an issue and we'll respond ASAP.